 Benefits for company and consumers

 With metered usage, customers are charged based on the actual usage of the product or service.
 Therefore, they don’t feel like they are being charged unfairly for the features they don’t use.
-That’s because customers can see the specific value of their actions and consumption, knowing that the more they use your product or service, the more they’ll pay.
+That’s because customers can see the specific value of their actions and consumption.
+They know that the more they use your product or service, the more they’ll pay.
 It also helps them feel that they are in control, as they are accurately paying only for what they use.

 Determine the right pricing model

-In our blogs, we have already written about the different pricing by usage methods (read it HERE), but we must mention it again.
-We’re aware that it could be challenging to choose the right type/method of pricing by metered usage for your business.
+In our blogs, we have already written about the different usage based pricing methods, but we must mention it again.
+We know that it could be challenging to choose the right type/method of pricing by metered usage for your business.
 Below are some ways of pricing by usage that Tridens uses.

 Are you ready to integrate metered usage into your business model?
-In that case, Tridens can help you put together the very best billing platform for your business, whether you need subscription plans, metered-based billing, or some combination of these two.
+Tridens can help you create the best billing platform for your business, whether you need subscription plans, metered-based billing, or any combination of these two.

-Get in touch today to see how we can help develop or improve a metered billing model for your business, as well as helping determine the best price for units.
-Learn more about Tridens’s billing solution here, or schedule a free demo!
+Get in touch to see how Tridens Monetization billing software can help develop or improve a metered billing model for your business, as well as help determine the best price for units.